-March 2022 are higher as both the dots and the averages rise over time.
-Looking out into the later periods in 2023 and 2024, the results are higher in each row of Figure 7.
+Figure 10 shows the dots and the averages for the recent meeting in March 2022.
+Observe that both the dots and the averages rise compared with Figure 9.
+Looking out into the later periods in 2022 and 2023, the results are not much different from Figure 9.